 Here are two typical scenarios for which schema on write makes more sense:

 - Data users want to use interactive applications to analyze data, like dashboards.
 Schema on read is impractical for these interactive applications.

 - You have multiple data users.
 With schema on read, each user needs to add schema themselves, versus adding schema one time (on write) and having it available in a central place for all users to access.

 Tools to capture schema

 That said, there’s no great way to capture schema in Hadoop.
 You can use Hcatalog from Apache, but that will require you build an application around it to manage the entries to the catalog.
-Or, you can use a third-party tool like Zaloni Bedrock.
-Bedrock has a simple-to-use web interface and REST API’s to integrate with any application to manage these schemas.
-And don’t worry – Bedrock is flexible.
-While we do advocate schema on write, Bedrock also supports schema on read to meet the specific needs of each of our clients.
+Or, you can use a third-party tool like Zaloni's Data Lake Management Platform.
+It has a simple-to-use web interface and REST API’s to integrate with any application to manage these schemas.
+And don’t worry – our platform is flexible.
+While we do advocate schema on write, it also supports schema on read to meet the specific needs of each of our clients.

 Learn more about simplifying big data with Zaloni's Data Lake Management Platform.